Fan Suyuan: Career Path

-On July 3, 2017, the third stage of the national curling team training camp ended at the Jilin Provincial Speed Skating Stadium.
+On 3 July 2017, the third stage of the national curling team training camp ended at the Jilin Provincial Speed Skating Stadium.
 There are 3 men and 4 women in Jilin Province selected for this national team.
 The female players You Yanhui, Fan Suyuan, Wang Meini, and Yu Jiaxin.

-In July 2019, he was awarded the title of National Athlete by the Winter Sports Center of the General Administration of Sports.
+In July 2019, she was awarded the title of National Athlete by the Winter Sports Center of the General Administration of Sports.

-On January 27, 2022, the list of the Chinese sports delegation for the Beijing Winter Olympics was announced, and Fan Suyuan was selected for the curling team.
+On 27 January 2022, the list of the Chinese sports delegation for the Beijing Winter Olympics was announced, and Fan Suyuan was selected for the curling team.

-On February 2, 2022, the curling event of the 2022 Beijing Winter Olympics took the lead in the "Ice Cube".
+On 2 February 2022, the curling event of the 2022 Beijing Winter Olympics took the lead in the "Ice Cube".
 The Chinese curling mixed doubles combination Ling Zhi/Fan Suyuan took the lead for the Chinese delegation against the Swiss combination Peret/Rios.

-On the evening of February 2, 2022, the first competition day of the Beijing Winter Olympics ended with four curling mixed doubles competitions.
+On the evening of 2 February 2022, the first competition day of the Beijing Winter Olympics ended with four curling mixed doubles competitions.
 The Ling Zhi/Fan Suyuan combination, who played as the host, ushered in the first opponent in the round-robin match, the Swiss combination Peret/Rios, on the D track.
 After an extra round, the Chinese combination narrowly defeated the opponent 7-6 and got a good start.

-On February 3, 2022, in the Beijing Winter Olympics curling mixed doubles round robin, Ling Zhi and Fan Suyuan defeated the Australian team 6-5.
+On 3 February 2022, in the Beijing Winter Olympics curling mixed doubles round robin, Ling Zhi and Fan Suyuan defeated the Australian team 6-5.

-On the evening of February 3, 2022, the Chinese team played against the Swedish teams De Waal and Eriksson in the fourth round of the curling round-robin match.
+On the evening of 3 February 2022, the Chinese team played against the Swedish teams De Waal and Eriksson in the fourth round of the curling round-robin match.
 Chinese curling mixed doubles players Ling Zhi/Fan Suyuan lost 6:7 to Sweden, ending their winning streak.

-On February 6, 2022, in the Beijing Winter Olympics curling mixed doubles match between China and Italy, the Chinese combination Fan Suyuan and Ling Zhi lost 4:8 to the Italian team and missed the semi-finals.
+On 6 February 2022, in the Beijing Winter Olympics curling mixed doubles match between China and Italy, the Chinese combination Fan Suyuan and Ling Zhi lost 4:8 to the Italian team and missed the semi-finals.

-On February 7, 2022, in the 13th round of the Beijing Winter Olympics curling mixed doubles round-robin match, Ling Zhi/Fan Suyuan lost to Czech players Thomas Paul/Suzanne Paulova 6-8.
+On 7 February 2022, in the 13th round of the Beijing Winter Olympics curling mixed doubles round-robin match, Ling Zhi/Fan Suyuan lost to Czech players Thomas Paul/Suzanne Paulova 6-8.
 The two-game winning streak started, but then suffered a 7-game losing streak.
 Ling Zhi/Fan Suyuan finally ended the Winter Olympics in ninth place.